 A Slicker has fine, bent, wire teeth set closely together.
 The teeth are placed close to the skin and the carder is twisted to pull and remove dead undercoat.
 It can also be used to remove smaller mats.

 Brushes may be used in the same way on long coats as the slicker.
 The hair should be brushed with short strokes with the grain and growth of the hair.
 Most groomers feel the nylon or synthetic bristles accumulate static electricity and cause breakage of the coat.
 Natural pig bristles or wire set in rubber is best.
 Fine hair should have a brush with bristles short and closely placed, while longer coats need longer bristles set further apart.
 Rubber brushes are good for massaging the skin and removing loose hair of smooth coated breeds.

-Hand rubbing and toweling rubs out dead hairs, spreads natural oils over the skin and stimulates circulation in the skin.
-Use only on short coated breeds.
+Hand rubbing and toweling rubs out dead hairs; spread natural oils over the skin to stimulate circulation in the skin.